toomasv/syntax-highlighter/README.md

   * Back-stepping added 19.01
   * Step-selection by mouse click 19.01
   * Simple search added 20.01.
 Use contextual menu in "Help" mode.
 Pointing on element, choose "Show".
 For navigation between highlighted elements, select "Next" or "Prev".
 11. Layout is done according to W10.
-It can show with defects on other platforms/versions.
+It may show with defects on other platforms/versions.
 12. Hovering works for limited range.
 After ~1.5 pages hovering stops working.
 Reason is not yet clear.
 Can be a Red bug or something wrong with my code.
 13. Using `bold` in syntax highlighting style definitions has no effect on `caret-to-offset` calculations, which causes misplacement of hover-reactive boxes on layer above rich-text.
 Red bug?